 People who are angry, want to be heard.
 People who want to be heard, want you to listen to them.
 You can not properly manage conflict unless you listen.

 More often than not, people can be brought down to a level of normal conversation by you making it known that you are paying attention to them.

-Hear them out, summarise what they have said back to them to make sure you’ve gotten all the points, and make sure to keep good posture and eye-contact; you should want to be able to pay close attention to the person’s complaints so that you can help address the problem.
+Hear them out, summarise what they have said back to them to make sure you’ve got all the points, and make sure to keep good posture and eye contact; you should want to be able to pay close attention to the person’s complaints so that you can help address the problem.

 Similarly, sympathise with them.
 Remember that the person who is angry at you is just that: a person who should still be treated with respect.
 If we’re being honest, we too have been angry at a product, service, or the way we have been treated in the course of our interactions with a company.

 Recognise that something has hurt the customer, and make it clear that you understand their frustrations.
 Knowing that you respect them and their problems will go a long way to helping smooth over tensions.